sagemath/trac_to_gh/Issue 9243.md

 # Issue 9243: sage-doctest should use powers of 2 for return codes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9243

 Original creator: ddrake